 Just when you start thinking you’ll never find it, the path opens up to a stunning hidden beach with crystal-clear waters.

-The shore is made up of sand, with a small part of it having large pebbles, but the setting is peaceful and perfect for a swim.
+The shore is made up of sand, with a small area covered in large pebbles, but the setting is peaceful and perfect for a swim.

 It’s also a great spot for reading, meditating, or simply unplugging.
 Just remember to bring your own snacks and beach gear—there are no facilities here.